Alibaba-Gemini-Lab/OpenCheetah/README.md

 - `networks/` Auto-generated cpp programs that evaluate some neural networks.
 - `pretrained/` Pretrained neural networks and inputs.
 - `patch/` Patches applied to the dependent libraries.
-- `credits` Licenses of the dependencies.
+- `credits/` Licenses of the dependencies.
+- `scripts/` Helper scripts used to build the programs in this repo.

 ### Requirements